maniaplanet/documentation/importer/importer_mesh.md

  1.1 static meshes
 ---
 - Uvs : for most of the static mesh materials, you will need 2 UV layers:
-	- a layer named "Material" : base layer of the material, typically mapping your Diffuse texture)
+	- a layer named "BaseMaterial" : base layer of the material, typically mapping your Diffuse texture)
 	- a layer named "Lightmap" : Mandatory, needed for lightmap calculus in editor.
 		**WARNING 1**: for this layer, the UV must not overlap, otherwise it will cause invalid lightmaps !
 		**WARNING 2**: if you have lods, the Lod0 and Lod1 for a mesh must "share" the same UVs in the lightmap (we write lightmap only for Lod0, Lod1 will just use it)